CaliDog/certstream-server/README.md

 $ mix run --no-halt
 ```

-Alternatively, you can run it in an iex session (so you can interact with it while it's running)
+Alternatively, you can run it in an iex session (so you can interact with it while it's running) for development

 ```
 $ iex -S mix
+Interactive Elixir (1.8.2) - press Ctrl+C to exit (type h() ENTER for help) iex(1)> :observer.start
 ```

 This will open up an http/websocket server on port 4000 (override this by setting a `PORT` environment variable).
 Connecting to it with a websocket client will subscribe you to a live aggregated stream of certificates and heartbeat messages.